-Lately I’ve been spending a considerable portion of my brainpower trying to decide whether or not I want to get an iPhone.
+I’ve been spending a considerable amount of time trying to decide whether or not I want to get an iPhone.
 Well, of course I want an iPhone; I’ve been trying to decide if going through the hassle and expense of getting an iPhone would be worth it.

 On the plus side, I will no longer have iPhone envy when the cooler, more popular nerds whip out their touchscreen darlings.
 Additionally, I’d be able to use that Visual Voicemail thing, which is good because I hate voicemail (sorry Scott Jones).
 I’d also be able to use the internet to satiate my thirst for random information without having to involve ChaCha (sorry Scott Jones).
 Plus, thanks to that iPhone app store and the thriving community of developers, I’d be able to do things like blog, Facebook (that’s a verb, right?) and get Magic 8 ball-style fortunes whenever and wherever I am.